Michael-Warner/Regression-Econometrics-Project/README.md

 ## Data Set:
 The data used for this project was open source from [Kaggle](https://www.kaggle.com/jessemostipak/hotel-booking-demand).
-This data set from two different hotels, one is a Resort hotel (H1) and the other is a City hotel (H2).
+This data set is from two different hotels, one is a Resort hotel (H1) and the other is a City hotel (H2).

 There’re 32 variables describing 40,060 observations of H1 and 79,330 observations of H2.